Our Experts

 Özçürümez, Saime

-Dr. Saime Özçürümez is an Associate Professor in the Department of Political Science and Public Administration at Bilkent University.
+Saime Özçürümez (Ph.D., McGill) is a Professor in the Department of Sociology at Başkent University.
 She conducts research and publishes on migration policy and politics in the European Union, Turkey, and Canada, health and immigration, gender and immigration, irregular immigration, integration and citizenship, media representation of migrants, comparative politics of deliberative democracy, and Europeanization research agenda.
-She has articles published in Journal of Balkan and Near Eastern Studies, Turkish Studies, Comparative European Politics, Journal of Common Market Studies, Uluslararasi Iliskiler-International Relations, Women’s Studies International […]
+She has articles published in Journal of Balkan and Near Eastern Studies, Turkish Studies, Comparative European Politics, Journal of Common Market Studies, Uluslararasi Iliskiler-International Relations, Women’s Studies International Forum, European Political […]

 saime.ozcurumez@gmail.com